 - g.
 If the backed-up system keywords are correct, click Accept backed up setting and save the settings.
-Otherwise, enter the values for the machine type, model number, system serial number, system unique ID, and the activation codes (if applicable) for the Capacity on Demand (COD) and Virtualization Engine technologies.
+Otherwise, enter the values for the machine type, model, system serial number, system unique ID, and the activation codes (if applicable) for the Capacity on Demand (COD) and Virtualization Engine technologies.
 Set the Reserved field to blank spaces unless directed otherwise by Level 4 technical support. - h.
-Click Save settings to update the system keywords and to save them to the VPD. - 8.
+Click Save settings to update the system keywords and to save them to the VPD. - 9.
+Update the field core override value.
+For instructions, see Changing the field core override value. - 10.
 Go to Verifying a repair.